Jira Workflow#

 Initial/Triage#

-• Create a Task, Bug or improvement Jira ticket.
+• Create a Story, Bug or improvement Jira ticket.

 • The initial assignee should triage the ticket.